karrirasinmaki/blackpepperswing-www/_events/2022-12-chirstmas-movie-night.md

 title: "Movie Night: White Christmas with Bing Crosby"
 subtitle: Helsinki | December 18th
-teaser: This time, we will enjoy an old classic of year 1954: White Christmas starring Bing Crosby and Danny Kaye...
+teaser: "This time, we will enjoy an old classic of year 1954: White Christmas starring Bing Crosby and Danny Kaye..."

 date_start: 2022-11-27
 time: 16:00 - 20:00